 Some Views About Multi-Level-Marketing from Forbes.com

-Some of the Network Marketing companies on the market have been a frequent visitor of criticism combined with legal issues like lawsuits for various reasons both won and lost.
+Some of the Network Marketing companies on the market have been frequent visitors of criticism combined with legal issues like lawsuits for various reasons both won and lost.

 Like I mentioned before about the pyramid scheme model, many news and media agencies have criticized the similarity of these two business models even though they are very different in the key factors that make the MLM model legitimate.

-Some of the techniques that have been criticised for some of the companies are the price fix on product, the high initial start-up costs, the emphasis on recruitment of people rather than product sales, encouraging if not requiring people to purchase the company’s products, the potential exploitation of personal relationships which are used as recruiting training material for new sales and recruiting targets, complicated and sometimes exaggerated income claims, and the cult-like techniques that some groups use to excite their members enthusiasm and devotion.
+Some of the techniques that have been criticized for some of the companies are the price fix on the product, the high initial start-up costs, the emphasis on recruitment of people rather than product sales, encouraging if not requiring people to purchase the company’s products, the potential exploitation of personal relationships which are used as recruiting training material for new sales and recruiting targets, complicated and sometimes exaggerated income claims, and the cult-like techniques that some groups use to excite their member’s enthusiasm and devotion.

 However, companies like Mary Kay, Avon, Advocare, and Tupperware are the companies that stand out due to the fact that they lead with the product and have many people that believe and stand behind them.

-These type of companies empower people that sell their products by helping them establish their very own business.
+These types of companies empower people that sell their products by helping them establish their very own business.

-With that said there are many other legitimate Multi-Level Marketing companies that are out there, even smaller ones, the ones that I listed are the more well-known ones and the ones that more people can relate too because of their brand recognition.
+With that said there are many other legitimate Multi-Level Marketing companies that are out there, even smaller ones, the ones that I listed are the more well-known ones and the ones that more people can relate to because of their brand recognition.

-Starting your own business is very attractive to those with the entrepreneurial mindset.
+Starting your own business is very attractive to those with an entrepreneurial mindset.